 You will need to show evidence of the following:

-- organisation skills and a methodical approach to work;
+- organisation skills and a methodical approach to work

-- strong analytical and problem-solving skills;
+- strong analytical and problem-solving skills

-- accuracy and attention to detail;
+- accuracy and attention to detail

-- negotiation skills;
+- negotiation skills

-- strong teamworking skills;
+- strong teamworking skills

-- excellent IT skills;
+- excellent IT skills

-- knowledge of relevant building and health and safety legislation.
+- knowledge of relevant building and health and safety legislation

 Vacation or sandwich placements are useful ways of gaining industry experience, particularly if your degree is not directly relevant.
-A work experience placement can also provide a good understanding of the industry as a whole, show what skills are required and help you to assess your suitability for the work.
+As well as providing you with a good understanding of the industry, they show you what skills are required and help you to assess your suitability for the work.
 Placements can also lead to an offer of employment for after you've graduated.

 Look for job vacancies at: